Hiring an intern at your company is a great way to give a college student or new professional some hands-on experience in your industry.

 Former Unpaid Interns Suing Employers

-Recently, some high profile class-action lawsuits have been brought against companies by former unpaid interns.
+In the past few years, some high profile class-action lawsuits have been brought against companies by former unpaid interns.

 Laura O'Donnell, a lawyer at Haynes & Boone in San Antonio who represents management in labor disputes, warns that “this trend is probably going to expand beyond media companies and beyond New York.
 I think employers in all industries across the country need to take note."